CompressionGuides

 When Can You Use Compression Socks?

 Compression socks are a good option for those with mild spider veins.
-They can help reduce their appearance of them and relieve the pain associated with them, as well as improve circulation and reduce swelling.
+They can help reduce their appearance of them and relieve the pain associated with them.
 You can wear compression socks all day long, even while you’re sleeping!

 If you have severe varicose veins or experience a lot of pain while wearing compression stockings, they may not be an effective treatment option for you.